knakamura13/sassy-sal/README.md

 - [ ] N/A

 **Features**
-- [ ] Enable re-arranging categories by drag-and-drop
 - [ ] Add `order` attribute to images
 - [ ] Enable re-arranging images by drag-and-drop
 - [ ] Authentication with username and password